Electrocardiogram-Language Model for Few-Shot Question Answering with Meta Learning: Methods

 In the $N$-way $K$-shot setting, the support set $D^\text{s}_i$ contains $N$ classes (attribute-answer pairs), each with $K$ labeled examples.
 Each example in the support and query sets is a triplet $(x, q, a)$, where $x$ is an ECG signal, $q$ is a question about $x$, and $a$ is the corresponding answer.
 Our objective is to train a model that can, given the support set $D^\text{s}_i$ of a new task $\mathcal{T}_i$, adapt to accurately predict the answers in the query set $D^\text{q}_i$.
 This requires the model to generalize to new attribute-answer combinations and diverse question formulations with minimal labeled data.

-\paragraph{Dataset Construction} We base our study on the Electrocardiogram Question Answering Dataset (ECG-QA)~\cite{oh2024ecg}, which contains question-answer pairs annotated by expert clinicians and is built upon the PTB-XL \cite{wagner2020ptb} and MIMIC-IV-ECG \cite{gow2023mimic} dataset.
+\paragraph{Meta Learning Benchmark Dataset.} We create a benchmarking dataset for meta learning in our study using the ECG-QA dataset~\citep{oh2024ecg}, which contains question-answer pairs annotated by expert clinicians and is built upon the PTB-XL \citep{wagner2020ptb} and MIMIC-IV-ECG \citep{gow2023mimic} datasets.
 We focus on questions involving a single ECG and consider three types of questions: \begin{itemize} \item \textbf{Single-Verify}: Yes/no questions, e.g., ``Does this ECG show atrial fibrillation?'' \item \textbf{Single-Choose}: Multiple-choice questions selecting from two or more options, e.g., ``Which type of noise is present in this ECG: baseline drift or muscle artifact?'' \item \textbf{Single-Query}: Open-ended questions requiring specific attribute values, e.g., ``What is the heart axis direction in this ECG?'' \end{itemize}

-We prepare the dataset for few-shot meta learning by categorizing questions based on six types of attributes: \textit{SCP codes}, \textit{noise types}, \textit{stages of infarction}, \textit{presence of ectopic beats}, \textit{heart axis deviations}, and \textit{numeric features}.
+We create our dataset for few-shot meta learning by categorizing questions based on six types of attributes: \textit{SCP codes}, \textit{noise types}, \textit{stages of infarction}, \textit{presence of ectopic beats}, \textit{heart axis deviations}, and \textit{numeric features}.
 Each attribute encompasses multiple sub-attributes, leading to a diverse set of attribute-answer pairs.
 For instance, the \textit{SCP codes} attribute includes specific diagnoses such as ``non-diagnostic T-wave abnormalities`` and ``conduction disturbances``.

 Each class in our few-shot learning tasks corresponds to a unique attribute-answer pair.
 For the \textit{Single-Verify} questions, classes are formed by pairs of attributes and binary answers (\textit{yes/no}).
 Similarly, for \textit{Single-Choose} questions, classes are based on attributes and possible options (\textit{both}, \textit{none}, specific sub-attributes), and for \textit{Single-Query} questions, classes are defined by attributes and their specific values.
-Class formation and distribution in few-shot learning datasets for questions are shown in Figure \ref{fig:class_formation_overview}.